thinkshout/thinkshout/blog/_posts/2019-05-09-recognizing-insecure-drupal-code.md

 UNION ALL SELECT SID,SSID FROM SESSIONS
 JOIN USERS WHERE ("foo" <> :name)
 ~~~
-Which would query all session IDs from the `sessions` table, allowing user sessions to be hijacked.
+Which would query all session IDs from the `sessions` table, which in Drupal 8 is less scary than 7 since session IDs are hashed.

 To address this, compare the user input to a list of known valid SQL operators before using it in the query.